Skip to main content

 After Initialization

-After completing SDK initialization, you can start using various capabilities of AI+.
+After completing the SDK initialization, you can start utilizing various capabilities of AI+.
 Refer to the following articles for usage:

 The AI SDK is built on Cloudbase BaaS.
-Before development, it is recommended to understand various configurations of BaaS, such as security domains, login permissions, etc. For details, refer to:
+Before development, it is recommended to understand various BaaS configurations such as security domains and login permissions.
+For details, refer to: